Chart Color Schemes

 Infrastructure

-Greenway has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Greenway has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects that may affect this region.
-Notable ones include Dairy Farmers Hill Precinct at 1 Dairy Road, Empire Global Mixed-Use Development, Aspen Village - Black Diamond, and Greenway Views Seniors' Living Village.
-The following list details those most likely to be relevant.
+Ten infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+These include Dairy Farmers Hill Precinct at 1 Dairy Road, Empire Global Mixed-Use Development, Aspen Village - Black Diamond, and Greenway Views Seniors' Living Village.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.